Kei-K23/e-commerce-graphql-api/README.md

 # E-commerce GraphQL API

-E-commerce GraphQL API that supports complex querying, filtering, and real-time data fetching for products, orders, and customers
+E-commerce GraphQL API server using Laravel 11 and Lighthouse that supports complex querying, filtering, and real-time data fetching for products, orders, and customers

 ## Key Features of the E-commerce GraphQL API